PegasusArc/VHDL/README.md

 Please ensure you have the appropriate FPGA board [xc7a100tcsg324-1] selected in your project settings, matching the requirements for this code.

-For any further questions or issues, please contact 2praneelsahu@gmail.com.